arcanis/typanion/README.md

 ### Cascading predicates

-- `hasExactLength` will ensure that the values all have a `length` property exactly equal to the specified threshold.
+- `hasExactLength` will ensure that the values all have a `length` property exactly equal to the specified value.

 - `hasMaxLength` will ensure that the values all have a `length` property at most equal to the specified value.